I have lost my Traveler benefit

 After a year and a half at home, Kia finds traveling a little more challenging than before

-There is a certain amount of hybris that goes hand in hand with a travel style.
-I do not speak of the curated selfies of Instagram or endless filtered sunsets, but of trips that lie in front of it: the hard-boiled journalist who snaps his travel bag on the way to a conflict area, the top-class CEO, which gets another red eye or the "third", which often flies back and forth between three cities.
+There is a certain level of hubris that comes with a travel lifestyle.
+I'm not talking about the curated selfies of Instagram or endless filtered sunsets, but about journeys that come before them: the hard-bitten journalist who grabs his overnight bag on the way to a conflict zone, the high-profile CEO who gets another red eye, or the "third culture kid" who frequently flies between three cities.

-These people tend to wear travel like an honor badge.
-They are efficient in the queue at the airport and ask those who are slower.
-They are aggressively armed with their travel tips and with flight miles.
-They are adaptable, practical, unshakable - or at least like to believe it.
-They were in the place they want to go and saw what they want to see and never shy away from telling them.
+These people tend to wear travel like a badge of honor.
+They are efficient in the queue at the airport and request those who are slower.
+They are aggressive with their travel tips and heavily armed with airline miles.
+They are adaptable, practical, unflappable - or at least that's what they like to believe.
+They have been to the place you want to go and seen what you want to see and are never afraid to tell you.

 How should I know?
-Because I'm one of them.
-Or at least I was.
+Because I am one of them.
+Or at least I used to be.

-As part of Atlas & Boots, I used to travel four to six months every year - until the pandemic broke out.
-As it looks, I have not traveled abroad for 14 months.
-I thought I was relieved to take the street again, but I seem to have lost my travel spirit.
+As part of Atlas & Boots, I used to be on the road for four to six months every year - until the pandemic broke out.
+As it stands, I haven't traveled abroad in 14 months.
+I thought I would be relieved to get back on the road, but I seem to have lost my travel spirit.

-It is not the case that I'm afraid of returning to the world (as apparently every columnist in the country).
-Rather, I lost this edge, which familiarized me around.
+It's not that I'm afraid of going back into the world (like seemingly every columnist in the country).
+Rather, I have lost that edge that made me comfortable with moving around.

-Pio3/ShutterstockA short trip to London proved to be challenging
+Ein Kurztrip nach London erwies sich als herausforderndpio3/ShutterstockA short trip to London proved challenging

-Last week Peter and I went on a short trip to London and stayed in three different locations within a week.
-I felt annoyed and stressed because I always had to unpack and unpack.
-I didn't like to have the wrong coat, the wrong shoes or the wrong bag for my various obligations - something that I usually don't worry about when I pack the street.
+Last week Peter and I took a quick trip to London and stayed in three different places within a week.
+I felt annoyed and stressed because I had to keep packing and unpacking.
+I didn't like having the wrong coat, shoes, or bag for my various commitments - something I don't usually worry about when packing ultralight for the road.

-I didn't like to sleep on too soft or too hard pillows or to use a hair dryer that was not mine.
-I got cold and hungry when I stuck on a platform, and hot and uncomfortable when I wore my luggage up a staircase.
+I didn't like sleeping on pillows that were too soft or too hard, or using a hairdryer that wasn't mine.
+I got cold and hungry when stuck on a train platform and hot and uncomfortable when carrying my luggage up a flight of stairs.

-Travel has been part of me for more or less a decade.
-Whether I sleep with snakes in an outback or rats on an active volcano, I could grit my teeth and continue.
-On the trip last week, however, I was put to the test of little things: the somewhat smaller bathroom than at home, the disappointing breakfast in a hackney café.
-I realized that I stayed at home last year and lost part of my identity.
+Traveling has been a part of me for more or less a decade.
+Whether I was sleeping with snakes in the outback or with rats on an active volcano, I could grit my teeth and carry on.
+However, on last week's trip I was tested by little things: the slightly smaller bathroom than at home, the disappointing breakfast in a Hackney cafe.
+I realized that I had stayed home for the past year and lost part of my identity.

 Atlas & Boots

-Years ago I wrote about the greatest myth of travel.
-In it I explained that there is absolutely nothing wrong not to want to travel.
-I also indicated that I would never personally get tired, so I'm surprised to find something else.
+Years ago I wrote about the biggest myth in travel.
+In it I explained that there is absolutely nothing wrong with not wanting to travel.
+I also suggested that I personally would never get tired, so I'm surprised to find otherwise.

-In my opinion, the solution is to take the street again.
-I don't think it will be as effortless as I would like it to be.
-I am sure that I will fight without my comfort, and I dare to say that other passengers become more than usual with their lying seats, loud chewing and spreading, but given the fact that travel has played such a big role in my life full and fulfilling life, I think I will learn to deal with it again.
+The solution, in my opinion, is to get back on the streets.
+I don't think it will be as effortless as I would like.
+I'm sure I'll struggle without my comforts, and I dare say other passengers will annoy me more than usual with their reclining seats, loud chewing and splaying, but given that travel has played such a big role in my living a full and fulfilling life, I think I'll learn to deal with it again.

 Mission statement: Atlas & Boots